AnTheMaker/GoodBots/README.md

 │
 └── iplists/
     │
+    ├── ahrefsbot.ips
+    │   IP-Addresses used by the AhrefsBot Crawler
+    │
     ├── applebot.ips
     │   Apple doesn't publish its "AppleBot" Crawler IPs, so this list includes all Apple IPs →TODO: Find better solution │